-Although information regarding effective conservation strategies continues to develop, knowledge of population parameters, and the influence of exploitation remain incomplete for White Sturgeon in the SSJ.
+Although information regarding effective conservation strategies continues to develop, knowledge of population parameters and the influence of exploitation remain incomplete for White Sturgeon in the SSJ.
 Therefore, we coupled a demographic assessment of White Sturgeon in the SSJ with age-structured population models to better understand potential population-level responses to perturbations and management actions.
-The White Sturgeon population in the SSJ exhibited fast growth, high rates of mortality, experienced variable levels of exploitation, and appeared to be declining.
+The White Sturgeon population in the SSJ exhibited fast growth, high rates of mortality, high levels of exploitation, and appeared to be declining.
 The size and age structure of the population suggest that the White Sturgeon population in the SSJ is likely overexploited.
 Length-frequency distributions show few White Sturgeon survive the harvest slot (length limit).
-The current estimated length-frequency distribution differed from frequencies presented in prior studies of White Sturgeon in the SSJ (Kohlhorst et al. 1980; Brennan and Cailliet 1989).
-The majority of the White Sturgeon sampled in the prior studies were between 90 and 160 cm, whereas most of the fish sampled in our study were less than 90 cm.
+The current estimated length-frequency distribution differed from frequencies presented in some prior studies of White Sturgeon in the SSJ (Kohlhorst et al. 1980; Brennan and Cailliet 1989).
+The majority of the White Sturgeon sampled in those prior studies were between 90 and 160 cm, whereas most of the fish sampled in our study were less than 90 cm.
 However, the experimental trammel nets and nonrandom sampling may have contributed to the paucity of large fish and skewed size distribution in our study.
 In particular, the capture efficiency of CDFW trammel nets may be ill-suited for sampling White Sturgeon ≥ 200 cm FL.
 Previous research in the SSJ and in other systems (e.g., lower Columbia River) have used a variety of sampling methods to collect White Sturgeon (e.g., commercial fishing nets, trammel nets, hook-and-line, trawls; Kohlhorst et al. 1980; Brennan and Cailliet 1989; DeVore et al. 1995).
 As such, catch from nonrandom sampling efforts that occur primarily in Suisun Bay using only trammel nets may not be truly representative of the entire population.
 Nonetheless, these are the best data available for the White Sturgeon population in the SSJ.

 Prior studies have estimated the longevity of White Sturgeon.
 For instance, Smith et al. (2002) reported that White Sturgeon can exceed ages of 100 years.
 White Sturgeon as old as 80 years have been observed in the Kootenai River, Idaho (Paragamian and Beamesderfer 2003), and 65 years old in the Columbia River (DeVore et al. 1995).
 Our data did not match these findings as the maximum observed age was 29 years.
-Lower maximum ages of White Sturgeon in the SSJ is likely the result of sampling bias, anthropogenic disturbances, and (or) exploitation which have been shown to truncate the age structure of fish populations (Crawford and Allen 2006; Bronte and Sitar 2008; Koch et al. 2009).
+Lower maximum ages of White Sturgeon in the SSJ is likely the result of sampling bias, anthropogenic disturbances, and (or) exploitation, each of which has been shown to truncate the age structure of fish populations (Crawford and Allen 2006; Bronte and Sitar 2008; Koch et al. 2009).
 Challenging environmental conditions (e.g., pollutants) in the SSJ may also affect the longevity of fish (Feist et al. 2005; Gundersen et al. 2017).
 In addition, errors in age estimation can confound population dynamics analyses (Rien and Beamesderfer 1994; Hamel et al. 2016).
-Although pectoral fin rays are currently the most practical and reliable ageing structure for White Sturgeon, uncertainty exists regarding age estimates, especially for fish older than age 20 (Brennan and Cailliet 1989; Rien and Beamesderfer 1994; Paragamian and Beamesderfer 2003).
-However, ageing error is not likely a major issue in our study because the majority of fish were young (< age 10) with only two fish estimated to be over 20 years of age.
+Although pectoral fin rays are currently the most practical and reliable ageing structure for White Sturgeon, uncertainty exists regarding age estimates, especially for fish older than age-20 (Brennan and Cailliet 1989; Rien and Beamesderfer 1994; Paragamian and Beamesderfer 2003).
+However, ageing error is not likely a major issue in our study because the majority of fish were young (< age-10) with only two fish estimated to be over 20 years of age.